deepsense-ai/seahorse/docs/operations/custom_python_column_operation.md

 * take exactly two arguments: value to be transformed and the name of column currently being transformed,

 * return transformed value that conforms with selected target type (parameter).

+The function is applied to the input DataFrame in parallel for better performance.

 #### Example Python code:
 {% highlight python %}